How to Find African American Adoptive Parents for Your Baby

 We will help you find the perfect adoptive family who is ready and excited to adopt an African American baby, and you can have peace of mind knowing a loving family is raising your child.

-If you have any questions about how to find African American adoptive parents looking to adopt, or any part of the adoption process, call or text Lifetime Adoption at 1-800-923-6784 to speak with an Adoption Coordinator.
-They can get you on the right path towards starting your adoption journey!
+If you have any questions about how to find Black adoptive parents looking to adopt or any part of the adoption process, call or text Lifetime Adoption at 1-800-923-6784 to speak with an Adoption Coordinator.
+They’re here to help you start on the right path in the adoption process.

 Heather Featherston